*This feature is included on Standard plans and up.

 Set up your inventory

-Thrive Inventory uses Stripe to help you collect online payments from your customers.
-Follow the prompts on-screen to set up a new account.
+Thrive uses Stripe to help you collect online payments from your customers.
+You can follow the prompts on-screen to set up a new account.

-NOTE: The Stripe account will be specific to Thrive Inventory.
+NOTE: The Stripe account will be specific to Thrive.
 That means even if you already have a Stripe account for other purposes, a new one will need to be created.

 Creating an Invoice

-Remember, the products being added to the invoice must already have been added into Thrive Inventory!
+Remember, the products being added to the invoice must already have been added to Thrive!

 From the Invoicing page, click "Create Invoice" and you'll see a page like this:

-Invoice No. can be anything you like.
-Feel free to choose a random starting number, and each invoice will automatically go up by 1 from there.
+Invoice No. - Can be anything you like.
+You can choose a random starting number, and each invoice will automatically go up by 1 from there.

-Due Date is the date your customer is expected to pay the invoice.
+Due Date - The date your customer is expected to pay the invoice.

-Shipping Location is where your inventory will be deducted from.
+Shipping Location - Where your inventory will be deducted from.
 You may add any quantity of items to your invoice, regardless of what is currently in stock.

 The Customer is the one receiving and paying the invoice.
 They can be created on the spot along with the invoice.